John Lennon’s angry letter to Paul McCartney after Beatles split goes up for auction

 The original document is now going on sale on the music memorabilia website Gotta Have Rock and Roll, where it is expected to go for $40,000 (£33,000).

-The hand-annotated three-page letter was penned by the “Imagine” singer in November 1971.
+The handwritten three-page letter was penned by the “Imagine” singer in November 1971.

-It came 18 months after the band split and sees Lennon comment on McCartney suing The Beatles and a recent interview he had done with Melody Maker magazine.
+It was written 18 months after the band split, and in it Lennon comments on McCartney suing The Beatles and a recent interview he had done with Melody Maker magazine.

 Addressing “my obsessive old pal”, Lennon writes that “it’s all very well playing ‘simple, honest ole’ human Paul’ in Melody Maker, but you know damn well we can’t just sign a bit of paper”.